Roskva-git/MtS/notes/master_notes.md

 Sleep is important for optimal cognitive functioning and can further act as a protective factor against developing physical and psychological health problems.
 In this project, we investigate how sleep influences and interacts with cognitive and mood-related symptoms of depression.
 We have a particular focus on executive functions, which is a group of cognitive processes contributing to regulating behavior and feelings.

 ## Project ideas

+How about this:
+"On the (un)reliability of common behavioral and electrophysiological measures from the stop signal task: Measures of inhibition lack stability over time" x uncertainty quantification

 This is currently more like brainstorming than an actual description.

 Topic: Temporal dynamics with missing data